 Building on the concepts and principles of Restorative Design, this workshop captures those in the restorative process by visualizing, planning and creating a treatment outcome.
-Utilizing two “patients” with teeth that must be changed to produce the visualized outcome, the participant will explore and experience the steps and techniques that let you confidently go from concept to completion.
+Utilizing two “patients” with teeth that must be changed to produce the plan created through Esthetics, Function, Structure and Biology (EFSB), the participant will explore and experience the steps and techniques that let you confidently go from concept to completion.

 - How tooth position changes preparation design requirements